 In the bigger cities Rotterdam is cool, partly for its history.
 Its the most modern city in The Netherlands because it got completely flatted by bombs during the war and has been completely re-built.
 Interesting new architecture there includes the cube houses and the pencil building.
 (Train station Rotterdam Blaak will get you the closest)

 Have a great holiday there!!!

-(Sorry my suggestions are all South Holland - thats where my family is, and I regularly visit) over 6 years ago
+(Sorry my suggestions are all South Holland - thats where my family is, and I regularly visit) almost 7 years ago